Be In The Know

 Join the Conversation: Coastal Storm Risks in Virginia Beach

-One of the challenges a coastal city like Virginia Beach faces is managing storm surge flooding, waves and erosion.
-The U.S. Army Corps of Engineers (USACE), in partnership with the City, is offering residents the opportunity to learn about the Coastal Storm Risk Management (CSRM) Feasibility Study, ask questions and most importantly, share feedback.
-Public engagement events will be held:Â Â
+As a coastal city, Virginia Beach faces ongoing challenges from storm surge flooding, waves and erosion.
+The U.S. Army Corps of Engineers (USACE), in partnership with the City, invites residents to learn more about the Coastal Storm Risk Management (CSRM) Feasibility Study, ask questions and share feedback during a series of public engagement events.

-- Feb.
-3, 6-8 p.m., Kellam High School, 2665 West Neck RoadÂ
+- Wednesday, Jan.
+28, 6-8 p.m., Kellam High School, 2665 West Neck RoadÂ

-- Feb.
-6, 6-8 p.m., W.T.
+- Thursday, Jan.
+29, 6-8 p.m., W.T.
 Cooke Elementary School, 1501 Mediterranean Ave.

 Tackling Storm Risks: The Study's MissionÂ

-The study works to develop practical solutions to manage the impacts of coastal storms for residents, visitors, businesses and land development.
-It takes into account past, present and future coastal storm risks, including sea level changes, and evaluates projects already in place.
-The study started in 2022 and will take at least three years to determine which solutions are feasible for the area.
-The study seeks to:Â Â
+The CSRM Feasibility Study focuses on developing practical solutions to reduce the impacts of coastal storms on residents, visitors, businesses and future land development.
+The study examines past, present and future storm risks, including sea-level changes, and evaluates existing projects already in place.Â

 Keep Reading